-Set in rural New Zealand in the drought-parched summer of 1975, gay-themed feature film 50 Ways of Saying Fabulous follows a chubby 12-year-old named Billy (Andrew Paterson) as he embarks on a challenging journey of sexual discovery.
-Adapting Graeme Aitken's novel, writer/director, Stewart Main depicts an emotionally immature world where Billy learns about himself, his sexuality, and dealing with change.
+Set in Central Otago in the drought-parched summer of 1975, gay-themed feature film 50 Ways of Saying Fabulous follows a chubby 12-year-old named Billy (Andrew Paterson) as he embarks on a challenging journey of sexual discovery.
+Adapting Graeme Aitken's novel, writer/director Stewart Main (Desperate Remedies) depicts a boy escaping into fantasy from the drudgery of farming duties — and learning about himself, his sexuality, and dealing with change.
 50 Ways won a Special Jury Award at Italy's Turin International Gay and Lesbian Film Festival in 2005.

-Available to rent and buy from NZ Film on Demand
+Available to rent and buy from NZ Film On Demand